gavinlyonsrepo/RpiMotorLib/Documentation/Nema11A3967Easy.md

 Possible settings are (MS1/MS2) : full step (0,0), half step (1,0), 1/4 step (0,1), and 1/8 step
 (1,1).

 Enable, Reset, PFD and Sleep pins can be left unconnected.
 They are not supported in this library at present.
+The User can control them externally with GPIO.

+RST (reset) : This normally high input signal will disable all output drivers when pulled low.
+SLP (sleep) : This normally high input signal will minimize power consumption  the output drivers when pulled low.
+ENABLE : This normally low input signal will disable all outputs when pulled high.
+PFD : This one is complicated - please see the datasheet for more information.

+Also do NOT disconnect motor when in operation, as it will damage controller.

 ![ScreenShot motor pinout](https://raw.githubusercontent.com/gavinlyonsrepo/RpiMotorLib/master/images/a3967pinout.jpg)

 In addition there are two bridges/jumpers on the Easy driver SJ1 and SJ2.
 SJ1 is jumper APWR and can be left alone, see datasheet for details.